Posted on

 This guide has been done on Pop!_OS 22.04 LTS, but it should work for any Ubuntu based system, and most likely Debian.

-1. Add Oxen Debian repository to apt:
+1. Add Oxen Debian repository to apt and update it:

 sudo curl -so /etc/apt/trusted.gpg.d/oxen.gpg https://deb.oxen.io/pub.gpg